-Roofing including roof space Repair category 1 Notes No significant defects were noted at the time of inspection.
+Roofing including roof space

+Repair category 2

+Notes Roof tiles will require increased maintenance as they approach the end of their efficient life span and maintenance and expenditure in this respect should be anticipated.
+There is a flat roof It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance, it may be prudent to confirm the service history of the roof covering.
+Historic staining was noted within the roof void area, when tested with a moisture meter it was noted to be dry, this situation should be monitored.
+Missing cement filler was noted beneath the ridge tile.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-There is a section of flat roof which was not visiblet o us at inspection date.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
-It may be prudent to confirm the service history of the roof covering.
-Some hairline cracking noted within wall heads within the roof void area.
-We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.
+We always recommend a precautionary check of the roof and

+pertinents is undertaken prior to purchase especially after adverse weather conditions. -- ---